richgieg/rx64-emulator/README.md

 # Rx64
 **An emulator for the Intel x64 processor written in C#**

+*NOTE: This is an old project of mine that is no longer maintained.
+I recently uploaded it to GitHub for the purpose of showing it to people who may be interested.*

 This project was a labor-of-love experiment of mine that I started in 2012 and only worked on at night over the course of a couple weeks.
 Over the previous years (and still to this day) I'd had a fascination